Skip to main content

 Frequently asked questions

-First Merchants's Death Claims / Estate Services can be reached by phone at 1-800-205-3464 for questions throughout the claims process.
+First Merchants's Death Claims (handled through Customer Service and the banking center; no dedicated estate-claims department is published) can be reached by phone at 1-800-205-3464 for questions throughout the claims process.

 When the deceased had multiple First Merchants accounts, some may need separate claims while others can be handled together.
 The Private Wealth Advisors - Fiduciary Services can clarify what's needed for each account type.